Shulyaka/powerllm/README.md

 1. HTTP API for available LLM tools to integrate HA LLM Tools with an externally running LLM
 2. Framework to easily add new LLM tools from other custom integrations, making Home Assistant a platform for LLM tools experimentation.
-3. Enhanced and experimental versions of core 'Assist' LLM tools
+3. Detailed entity queries with `HassGetState`, including attributes and time since the last state change
-4. Selectively Enable/Disable any tool
+4. Selectively enable or disable PowerLLM tools
 5. Extra LLM tools:
    * Web and news search with Duck Duck Go
    * Web scrapping to access the Internet